Dual Credit Program

 Dual credit courses are an excellent way for college-bound high school students to get a head start on their college careers.

-Dual credit courses are college courses taken by high school students while still in high school.
-These courses carry the same descriptions, prerequisites, learning outcomes, and other requirements as on campus courses.
-Students must meet all college criteria and follow all college procedures for enrolling in dual-credit courses.
-Completed dual-credit courses are recorded on a Lincoln College transcript but are transferable to other institutions of higher education.
-At the discretion of the high school, such courses may count for high school graduation credit as well as college credit.
+Dual credit courses are college courses taken by high school students while still enrolled in their high school.
+The student receives academic credit from LC and their native high school.
+These courses are Lincoln College courses; and therefore, carry the same description, content, prerequisites, learning outcomes, and other requirements as other corresponding LC courses.
+Students must meet all admissions criteria and follow the stated dual credit enrollment procedures when enrolling in Dual Credit courses.
+Upon completion of a dual credit course, the earned grades will be recorded on the student’s Lincoln College transcript.
+Most courses may be transferable to other institutions of higher education; however, the student is strongly encouraged to confirm transferability with the receiving institution.

 Students accepted for enrollment in college-level courses must have the appropriate academic background and sufficient time to devote to their college courses.
 Participating students are ordinarily juniors or seniors in high school with a strong academic history.
 They select courses in consultation with the high school counselor or principal.

 Students who wish to enroll in English composition or Math courses are required to take a Lincoln College assessment test prior to registration.
 To continue taking dual-credit courses, students must meet the academic progress standards of Lincoln College.

 Dual-credit students register for courses at the high school by following these steps:

 - Complete an application for admission to Lincoln College.

 - Pay tuition and fees directly to Lincoln College.